manpages/role./fantasy2.md

       + Gain initiative against target opponent engaged into melee with you: you gain *initiative*.
-If opponent chosen to gain initiative as well, clash *phy* vs *phy*, the winner gains initiative *(get 1 *melee* dp bonus on your attacks against target opponent in melee and provide an opening with your attacks)*.
+If opponent chosen to gain initiative as well, clash *phy* vs *phy*, the winner gains initiative *(get 1 *stance* dp bonus on your attacks against target opponent in melee and provide an opening with your attacks)*.

       + Stay on the defense: you gain *defensive*.

       + Parry the blows of target opponent: you gain *parrying*.
 You can't choose attack.
 First unsuccessful melee attack this round against you provide opening.
-You get 1 dp *melee* penalty on attacks this round and 1 dp *melee* bonus on defensive clashes against target opponent.
+You get 1 dp *stance* penalty on attacks this round and 1 dp *stance* bonus on defensive clashes against target opponent.

-      + Snipe: spend a move action to gain 1 dp *ranged* bonus to your ranged attack clashes against target opponent until end of round.
+      + Snipe: spend a move action to gain 1 dp *stance* bonus to your ranged attack clashes against target opponent until end of round.

       + Just shoot the dam thing: you gain *defensive*.

-      + Rapid reload: gain 2 dp *ranged* penalty to your ranged attacks.
+      + Rapid reload: gain 2 dp *precision* penalty to your ranged attacks.
 You reload one category faster. *(you can move after you shot shortbow-class weapons;
         longbow-class weapons reload as a part of stanadrd action you fired it in, instead of taking additional move action;
         light-crossbow-class weapons reaload as move action; heavy-crossbow-class weapons reaload as a standard action)*.

+      + Surprise: Use a standard action and opponents gain *surprised* until end of round, opponents who readied a relevant action to your action clash *men* or *phy* against your *phy*, if they win, their readied action is triggered and they lose *surprised*.
+        Anchored — Use this option only if you are in full cover against every opponent and you end the round in full cover against every opponent.

 ##### Magical Combat

 Spend 1 mental point: restore 1 hit point or structure point of target character.